 Apparently, you can find in some stages Bombastium, which can be used by Gyro Gearloose to invent a teleporter, thus bypassing the flying stage, but I haven’t found it so far.
 Also, for every stage that you finish successfully, that particular location on the map turns green and can’t be played again.
 Consequently, every treasure found by Glomgold turns a location red and can’t be accessed either.

 And that’s the entire gameplay!
 No special stages nor anything.
-There’s practically no difference whatsoever between identical stages in different locations, just very small variations.
+There are practically no difference whatsoever between identical stages in different locations, just very small variations.

 The graphics are colourful but the animation looks very stiff.
 And the controls, even with a gamepad, aren’t very responsive.
 The music is OK (nowhere near as good as in the NES version) but the sound effects are very limited.
 While I found the easiest difficulty setting not much of a challenge, the other difficulty settings posed a real challenge, but with only 4 different stages repeated throughout the game, it gets boring in no time.

-The Amiga version not only has better graphics and sound effects, it also has digitized samples taken directly from the show.
+The Amiga version not only has better graphics and sound effects but also has digitized samples taken directly from the show.
 But the controls are a bit over-sensitive, especially during the flying stage.

 I’m terribly sorry for the lack of reviews lately but I’ve found a new full-time job in another city, which prompt moving and everything, so there isn’t going to be as many reviews as before but I haven’t quit on playing and reviewing games.

 Well, do you like DuckTales?
-What are your favorite episodes?
-Tell me on the comments below and while you’re at it, tell me of you think of the new show.
+What are your favourite episodes?
+Tell me in the comments below and while you’re at it, tell me what you think of the new show.
 See you guys around and keep on playing.
-WOO HOO!
+WOOHOO!